 Introduction Of Hydrogen sulfide:

-Hydrogen sulfide is gas with the chemical symbol of H2S . one of the extremely toxic and flammable gas on earth.
+Hydrogen sulfide is a gas with the chemical symbol of H2S . one of the extremely toxic and flammable gases on earth.
 A rotten egg smell is often the first sign of this gas.
-It can be found anywhere in oil and gas industries.
-You may not know you are being exposed to Hydrogen sulfide because it does not have any noticeable color that could warn of its presence inside the body or environment in other words its colorless gas.
-Hydrogen sulfide gas produced as a result of the breakdown of organic materials in the absence of oxygen.
+It can be found anywhere in the oil and gas industries.
+You may not know you are being exposed to Hydrogen sulfide because it does not have any noticeable color that could warn of its presence inside the body or environment in other words it’s a colorless gas.
+Hydrogen sulfide gas is produced as a result of the breakdown of organic materials in the absence of oxygen.

 Hydrogen sulfide gas has been identified as the most hazardous substance to humans in terms of its properties in relation to human health.
-This gas can cause breathing problems, headache, dizziness and even death at high concentrations.
+This gas can cause breathing problems, headaches, dizziness, and even death at high concentrations.
 If you’re not careful when working with it then I would be very worried for your life—the air might become unbreathable!

 Physical & Chemical Properties of Hydrogen Sulfide

-Inorganic material which has two hydrogen atoms bonded to one sulfur atom.
+Inorganic material has two hydrogen atoms bonded to one sulfur atom.

 Chemical Formula: H2S Molecular Weight: 34.08

-- It is generated as unwanted by product in operations or
+- It is generated as an unwanted by-product in operations or

 - Produced by bacterial action during decomposition of organic matter.